Mid0aria/owofarmbot/README.md

         "cookie": "", true or false, auto send cookie to OwO on startup or not "extratoken": "", true or false
         "autoquest": "", true or false
-        "inventory": {
+        "randommessage": "", true or false, auto send random message during farm or not "inventory": {
             "inventorycheck": "", true or false
             "gemcheck": "", true or false